Balekudru Shreematha: Location

-Balakudru Shrimatha is situated at the confluence of Sita and Swarna rivers.
+Balakudru Shrimatha is situated at the confluence of Sita and Swarna Rivers.
 The main deity is God Narasimha.
 This place is near Hangarakatte Village in Udupi district of Karnataka state.

 History

 "Balakudru Sreematha" follows the Bhagavatha Sampradaya according to Advaitha which is well established all around India by Shri Adi Shankaracharya, the uplifter of Sanatana Dharma.
 This is the only Advaitha Peeta in entire Dakshina Kannada and Udupi districts.
 This Shri Matha has more than thousands of years of history and is stated to be founded by Kaivalyashrama Swamy.
 This is the ‘Sannidhi’ of Lord Lakshminarasimha, Goddess Sharadamba, Sangameshwara, Heramba Ganapathi, and Varadaanjaneya.
 This is situated in a place by name ‘Hangaarakatte’ located in between the National Highway of Udupi-Kundapur which is near the confluence of ‘Sita’ and ‘Swarna’ rivers.
 The beautiful idol of the God Shri Lakshminarasimha is stated to be brought from Badari Kshetra by Kaivalyashrama Swamy.
-There are several branches of this Matha in Karnataka and also a branch in Gujarat.
+There are several branches of this Matha in Karnataka.